Fancy Pants (video game series): Reception

 The Fancy Pants Adventures games received a positive reaction from video game critics and "drew in crowds on sites like Newgrounds and Armor Games".
-Both worlds have featured on numerous "Best Games" articles; on sites including TechCult, ExtremeTech, and GamesRadar+.
+Both worlds have featured on numerous outlet's "Best Games" articles including ExtremeTech and GamesRadar+.

 As of May 2011, World 1 has been played about 7 million times on Armor Games, almost 7.8 million times on Addicting Games, and over 2.3 million times on Kongregate.
 World 2 has been played over 14.8 million times on Armor Games, over 17.8 million times on Addicting Games and over 5 million times on Kongregate.
 World 2 also won the 2008 Newgrounds Tank Award for Best Flash Game, and is the fifth most played Flash game of 2008 in the Mochi Media Flash game advertising network.
-The game was also nominated for Nick's Most Addicting Games Showdown.
+In 2009, the series was nominated at Nickelodeon's AddictingGames Showdown for "Most Courageous Stick Figure Stunt".

-IGN gave The Fancy Pants Adventures a score of 7.5, praising its parkour style gameplay, but criticising the inclusion of weapons and the lack of drop in multiplayer.
+IGN gave The Fancy Pants Adventures a score of 7.5, praising its parkour style gameplay, but criticizing the inclusion of weapons and the lack of drop in multiplayer.